frankandrobot/chen-hopfield-net-text-classifier/README.md

  *Notes*:

  Chen's original algorithm doesn't specify what happens when `#weight(doc, term1, term2)` is undefined.
 Since log(x) approaches negative infinity from the right, and points with negative weights are unrelated in a hopfield net, it makes sense to make `W(j, k)` = 0 whenever the numerator returns an undefined value (alternatively, setting it to negative infinity would also work)

+## Summary

+One limitation is the running time to compute the weights---at least O(n^2).
+However, once it calculates the weights, querying similar terms is much quicker.
+The other limitation is that getting results that are reasonable requires fine tuning the parameters---unfortunately, it is not clear how these should be tuned, nor (and more importantly) is it clear that once tuned, the parameters will work for other similar data sets.